 Your business recovery plan

-As well as taking steps to reduce the likelihood of the scenarios you identify occurring, your business recovery plan should describe how your organisation will react in the event of a problem.
+As well as taking steps to reduce the likelihood of the scenarios you identify, your business recovery plan should describe how your organisation will react in the event of a problem.

 - Establish procedures to follow if something goes wrong.
 Have clear lines of communication to notify key people quickly.